 Whether you’ve been here for a couple months or your entire life, Arapahoe County residents realize that their community provides the best of everything Colorado has to offer.
 From babies to boomers and beyond, our residents put down roots, raise families, start and run businesses, and embrace the endless opportunities and amenities that make Colorado so unique.

 Arapahoe County is one of Colorado’s fastest growing counties, with more than 650,000 residents.
 By 2030, about 800,000 are projected to live here, which would make us the most populous county in the metro area, surpassing the City and County of Denver.
 The County spans approximately 805 square miles and its diversity is evident throughout, from vibrant urban, suburban, and rural communities, to an unparalleled open space and trail system, to major employment centers and a robust multimodal transportation network.
+The County is also home to Centennial Airport, one of the busiest general aviation airports in the nation.

 The County is home to 13 cities and towns, nine school districts and 450 local improvement and special service districts.
 It also has one of the lowest property tax mill levies in the state.
 Our County government only keeps 15 percent of the tax revenue it collects, to invest in County services and infrastructure; the rest goes to schools, cities and towns, and special districts like fire and water.